4lexandros/GDP---3D-Printing-Farm/Alejandro's Meeting Minutes/README.md

 **SM = Supervised Meeting (i.e. a meeting with Ara and/or Gary).**
 <br>
 **UM = Unsupervised Meeting (i.e. a meeting whithout supervisors).**
+___
+___

+## UM Wednesday 16th October 2024
+Ben is absent.
+* Tim started work on the Gantt Chart.
+    * He should add the deadlines from the guidance.
+* Danae suggested asking for the out of hours permission from Ara and Alex Toth.
+* Danae suggested that we prepare for our week 4 presentation.
+In it we should show:
+    * Lay out what stage we're at.
+    * What we're doing.
+    * Stakeholders.
+    * GanttChart
+    * What decissions we've made.
+    * Vicky suggested: LOOK AT MARKING SCHEME and do a checklist presentation.
+* Danae has made an online excel to prepare for our formative presentation session.

 ## SM Monday 14th October 2024
 Vicky is absent due to an appointment